tektronix/numconverter/README.md

 ## Contributing
-Before submitting a PR, please make sure you have run
+Before submitting a PR, please make sure you have:
+* Run `cargo test`.
-* `cargo test` - Runs defined tests.
+  * This runs all the defined tests.
 Be sure to add test coverage for your PR when possible! 😁
-* Ensure there are no warnings when compiling.
+* Checked there are no warnings when compiling.
+  * `cargo clean && cargo build` ensures everything is compiled fresh and will give you maximum visibility on warnings.
   * TravisCI will be run with `cargo build --features=fail-on-warnings`, so give that a check to avoid waiting on the long CI build.
+* Run `cargo fmt` and commit the result.
+  * Some of the results when automatically formatting are not ideal (in my opinion), but a common format is better than inconsistent format (also in my opinion).
+The default format is a safe decision to be consistent with the rest of the Rust community.
+If there is a formatting decision you find untenable, open an Issue and start a discussion (please be civil, see the [Code of Conduct](CODE_OF_CONDUCT.md) 😉).

 ### License